-Applicants who were enrolled at another college or university prior to enrollment at UH Hilo are considered transfer students.
+Applicants who were enrolled at another college or university post high school graduation prior to enrollment at UH Hilo are considered transfer students.

-Transfer students who have completed at least 24 college-level semester hours from an accredited U.S. college or university with a minimum GPA of 2.0 will be admitted to UH Hilo.
-Students who are transferring to UH Hilo from outside the UH system must arrange for all official college transcripts to be sent to the Admissions Office directly from institutions previously attended.
-Those who have completed fewer than 24 college-level semester hours or who have enrolled in an unaccredited institution must also submit their high school transcript and SAT or ACT scores.
+Transfer students who have completed at least 24 college-level semester hours from a regionally accredited U.S. college or university with a minimum GPA of 2.0 are admissible to UH Hilo.
+Students who are transferring to UH Hilo from outside the UH system must arrange for all official college transcripts to be directly sent to the Admissions Office from previously attended institutions.
+Those who have completed fewer than 24 college-level semester hours or enrolled in an unaccredited institution must also submit their high school transcript and SAT or ACT scores, if applicable.

-Students are required to submit official transcripts from all academic institutions attended to the UH Hilo Admissions Office.
-Admitted students must submit the final grades for courses in-progress by the deadline in the student’s official acceptance letter from the Admissions Office.
-Failure to report previous college attendance and/or to submit all required transcripts is sufficient cause for the cancellation of the student’s admission, denial of registration, and/or dismissal from UH Hilo.
+Students are required to submit to the UH Hilo Admissions Office official transcripts from all academic institutions attended .
+Admitted students must submit transcripts showing the final grades for all courses in-progress by the deadline in the student’s official acceptance letter.
+Failure to report previous college attendance and/or submit all required transcripts is sufficient cause for the cancellation of the student’s admission, denial of registration, and/or dismissal from UH Hilo.

-Coursework eligible for transfer credit must be of baccalaureate-level and must be from regionally accredited institutions in the U.S. or from nationally recognized institutions from a foreign countries.
-Grades in these courses must be “C-” or above to transfer, except for courses completed at other campuses in the University of Hawaiʻi system where a student has earned a “D” or higher on a course from within the UH System.
-Students transferring with any work done more than ten years prior to their admittance to UH Hilo may find such work non-transferable by the individual academic department.
+Coursework eligible for transfer credit must be baccalaureate-level and from regionally accredited institutions in the U.S. or from nationally recognized institutions in countries outside the U.S. Grades in these courses must be “D” or above to transfer.
+Students transferring credit completed more than ten years prior to their admittance to UH Hilo may find work is non-transferable by the academic department.

 To complete a transfer credit evaluation, the Admissions Office must be in possession of the previous school’s catalog, bulletin, handbook, or other institutional document which describes the courses completed.
 Students may be asked to submit course descriptions from previous colleges attended.